alexlokshin/oss-trending/README.md

 ## Configuration

 All time series data is stored in ElasticSearch, and I'm using AWS ES for that.
 To configure the endpoint, change  the `elastic.host` setting in `config.properties` file.
-For local runs, you might want to configure the config.json with you AWS credentials to execute things like `delete-all.js`.
+For local runs, you might want to configure the config.json with your AWS credentials to execute things like `delete-all.js`.
 Lambda infers credentials from the execution environment and doesn't have to be explicitly confiugred.